Are you looking for a guide on how to fix a messed-up tie-dye shirt? Look no further!

 - Pour a small amount of white vinegar onto a clean, dry cloth and set it aside.

 - Wet the fabric stain until it’s submerged in the vinegar, then scrub with the cloth until all of the dye is removed (make sure you reach behind and underneath the area where the dye has settled).
-Keep an eye on the colouring as you go, and stop scrubbing when the stain is light brown.
+Keep an eye on the coloring as you go, and stop scrubbing when the stain is light brown.

 - Wash the area with cold water and detergent, then rinse thoroughly.